starring: Robert Davi, Robert Z'Dar and Caitlin Dulany

-Lieutenant Sean McKinney (Robert Davi) returns as the older brother figure to one officer Kate Sullivan (Gretchen Becker), a policewoman who, later that night, was shot to a coma by a drug-happy robber Frank Jessup.
-It appears that Officer Cordell, as explained by Houngan to him, had taken an interest on Katie, and that this liking kept him from ever resting to the afterlife.
+Lieutenant Sean McKinney (Robert Davi) returns as the older brother figure to one officer Kate Sullivan (Gretchen Becker), a policewoman who, later one night, gets shot into a coma by a drug-happy robber Frank Jessup.
 To make matters worse, two television journalist edited their footage of the robbery, making it as if Katie shot an innocent bystander ala police brutality.

-As McKinney tries to clear Katie's name from the accusations, The Maniac Cop goes to work, killing off anyone who bad-mouths or shows no concern to the girl.
+As McKinney tries to clear Katie's name from the accusations, the Maniac Cop goes to work, killing off anyone who bad-mouths or shows no concern to the girl as, sappy as it sounds, he has taken an interest on Katie and that this liking kept him from ever resting into the afterlife.
 The bodycount rises once more, leading to, once again, a confrontation between McKinney and the now undead Cordell, in a race against time to stop a fate more horrible than death.

-While tackling themes that are far from the first, Maniac Cop 3: Bad of Silence was a entry most overlooked and underrated, all for the fair reasons.
-The voodoo element thrown in is definitely a odd one; not only does it stray far from the action-horror hybriding of the first two movies, but it felt as if it's pulled from nowhere.
-By now, Officer Matthew Cordell had succeeded into becoming a Jason Voorhees clone in his post-A New Beginning entries, coming out as an undead hulk with a strength to match ten men, pretty much like how our hockey masked juggernaut ended up in his late 80s films.
-Another stick in the mud was this film's weirder element of giving Cordell a love interest, which is sweet but too cheesy to make it all workable.
-It's these cliches that I see why William Lustig's walk-out is understandable; "Goodbye nameless boogeyman in blue uniform, hello distraught lover from the grave" isn't exactly a path I'm willing to follow in a movie series as well.
+While tackling themes that are far from the first, Maniac Cop 3: Bad of Silence is an entry most overlooked and underrated, all for the fair reasons.
+The voodoo element thrown in is definitely an odd one; not only does it stray far from the action-horror hybriding of the first two movies, but it felt as if it's pulled from nowhere.
+By now, Officer Matthew Cordell succeeds into becoming a Jason Voorhees clone in his post-A New Beginning entries, coming out as an undead hulk with a strength to match ten men, pretty much like how our hockey masked juggernaut ended up in his late 80s films.
+Another stick in the mud is this film's weirder element of giving Cordell a love interest, which is sweet but too cheesy to make it all workable.
+It's probably these cliches that made William Lustig walk-out from the entry understandable; "Goodbye nameless boogeyman in blue uniform, hello distraught lover from the grave" probably wasn't a path he saw the Maniac Cop movie series would go to.

 Then again, I do find these shifts of tone to be interesting in a hammy sense.
-As in as a bad movie, the film never failed to be one shred less interesting compared to the follow-up that was Maniac Cop 2.
-Badge of Silence, for one, cut off all ties from the first two, save the character Sean McKinney, and attempts to approach a narrative that's completely stable on its own while still maintaining some of the action-horror elements, even if one or two tropes didn't quite catch the Maniac Cop flavor.
-If I'm gonna call it anything, it's a slasher horror laced with cop drama, as most of the film concentrates on Katie's case, with Cordell only present to do the vengeful murder of the not so innocents.
+As a campy B-grade entry, the film was one shred more interesting compared to the follow-up that was Maniac Cop 2.
+Badge of Silence as, for one, it cut off all ties from the first two, save the character Sean McKinney, and attempts to approach a narrative that's completely stable on its own while still maintaining some of the action-horror elements, even if one or two tropes didn't quite catch the Maniac Cop flavor.
+If I'm gonna call it anything, it's a slasher horror laced with cop drama, as most of the film concentrates on Katie's case with Cordell only present to do the vengeful murder of the not-so-innocents.

 In fact, even most of Cordell's murders are more slasher oriented than action.
 The hospital backdrop gave an opportunity for the script to do bloodshed the old-fashioned way, with ranging medical tools turned weapons of human annihilation.
 I actually find this flow fair and entertaining albeit its cliches and the negative reactions of many.